Category: Genetics

 April 29, 2012 By arne hendriks 0

-Pygmies’ short stature evolved to equip them for life in the jungle.
-But the exact driving force is the subject of scientific debate.
-It could have given them an evolutionary edge because smaller bodies are better suited to move through dense forest or because they…
+Pygmies’ short stature evolved to equip them for life in the dense forest.
+But the exact driving force behind their diminuitive size is the subject of scientific debate.
+It could have given them an evolutionary edge because smaller bodies are better suited to move through…

 D.I.Y.
 Shrink List.